ycshi94/Deep-hash-index/README.md

   We provide a small dummy dataset for quick deployment in path './data/github'.
   To train and test our model:

-  1) Download and unzip real dataset from
+  1) Download and unzip real dataset from Google Drive.

   2) Replace each file in the path with the corresponding real file.